When you think about China, and native animals, you think of pandas and dragons.

 Nobody in China and eastern Asia countries no longer consumes dogs.
 People in China have grown to love their dogs.

 With that in mind, here are the Chinese dog breeds that Chinese families own as a pet.

-This toy breed has a long and rich history with China and Chinese emperors.
+This small dog breed has a long and rich history with China and Chinese emperors.
 They are named after Peking, the former name for Beijing, the capital city of China.
 Their history dates back to 700 CE.

 The Shar-Pei is another stubborn, arrogant, and highly independent dog breed.
 He originated during the Han dynasty and is one of the oldest ancient Chinese dog breeds to survive until the present day.

 Generally quiet, they have one of the highest IQs among dogs.
 Many times, their high intelligence leads to stubbornness.
-The only way to counter it is by putting your dog through obedience training.
+The only way to counter it is by putting your Chinese Shar Pei through obedience training.